howardplus/blog_go/content/post/io.md

 }
 {{</highlight>}}

-This blocks the main thread until an EOF has been reached.
-On a unix environment, you can press "ctrl-D" to simulate EOF from the console.
+This code blocks the main thread until an EOF has been reached.
+In Unix environment, you can press "ctrl-D" to simulate EOF from the console.

-Go's generic buffer struct **bytes.Buffer** conveniently implements the **io.Reader** and **io.Writer** interfaces, so you can use that as a temporary buffer:
+Go's generic buffer struct **bytes.Buffer** conveniently implements **io.Reader** and **io.Writer** interfaces, so you can use that as a temporary buffer:

 {{<highlight go>}}
 // example 2: copy from stdin to stdout using a temporary buffer